 Anandamaya bliss, celestial, causal

-Chittamaya qualified consciousness, flow
+Chittamaya qualified or moving consciousness, flow

 Atmamaya Atman or cosmic Self, Sat